Matt5sean3/GtkBuilderAid.jl/examples/ex1/README.md

 ### `activateApp` handler

-This handler is used to perform startup actions for the application such as constructing the `GtkBuilder` and showing the window.
+This handler is used to perform start-up actions for the application such as constructing the `GtkBuilder` and showing the window.
 This handler is connected in the code, not the UI file.

 ```julia
 @guarded function activateApp(widget, userdata)